d-toups/stock-price-trend-prediction/README.md

 ## Key Results

 - Best mean accuracy: **XX.X%** (5-fold TimeSeriesSplit CV)
-- Random Forest consistently outperformed Naive Bayes
+- Random Forest and Naive Bayes perform evenly, with each outperforming in 4 out of 8 assessments
 - 60-day window + 5% threshold performed the strongest
 - Full results available in the [`reports/`](reports/) folder